 5.2 Limitations

 Although this review followed a transparent and systematic process, several limitations should be acknowledged.
 Only empirical studies published in English were included, which may underrepresent research from non-English-speaking regions and low-resource settings.
 Additionally, the included studies used diverse methodologies and outcome measures, which prevented the calculation of effect sizes or direct quantitative comparison across studies.
 Research relating to STEM accessibility remains limited, especially regarding the integration of accessible mathematical notation and multimodal scientific representations.
-These gaps offer direction for continued scholarly inquiry
+These gaps offer direction for continued scholarly inquiry.

 References